Guide to Whispering Gallery of Gol Gumbaz Bijapur (Vijayapura)

 Caution: This is not a place for handicapped and those with weak knees.
 The steps to climb to the dome are very big and steep.
 You have climb seven floors to reach the dome, that is round 100 steps to climb one way.

-How to Get To Vijayapura
+How to Reach Vijayapura (Bijapur)

 Here is a list of places to see in Bijapur: Things to Do in Bijapur